Shihan150/Animated-hydrological-cycle/water-cycle-wiki.md

 This rough division could help us build up a basic idea about water cycle, but at the same time, some key processes are omitted and spatial variation cannot be resolved either.
 Therefore, in the following texts, we will describe the key elements of water cycle in a coordinate system with smaller defined reservoirs.

 ### Evaporation
 Evaporation is the removal of water from the surface to the air with an accompanying change in phase from the liquid to the vapor form.
 You can imagine, the molecules in liquid water are held close together by attractive intermolecular forces ([Fig. 5](F5)).
 In water vapor the molecules are much farther apart than in the liquid phase, so the intermolecular force is very much smaller.
 During evaporation, work is done against the attractive intermolecular force, and energy is absorbed.
 Therefore, the evaporation rate is generally controlled by the availability of energy at the evaporating surface.
 Besides, the difference of water vapor pressure between the water surface and the adjacent air can also influence the evaporation rate.
 If the adjacent air is relatively drier, the condensation rate will decrease and net evaporation increase correspondingly.
-One of the climatic meaning for this process is that it accounts for about half of the cooling of the surface that balances the heating by absorption of solar radiation.
+One of the climatic meaning for evaporation is that it accounts for about half of the cooling of the surface that balances the heating by absorption of solar radiation.

 ![](https://github.com/Shihan150/shihan.github.io/blob/master/figures/Figure5.jpg?raw=true)
-		<span id='F5'>Fig. 5 Cartoonish diagram showing the molecular exchange between liquid water and atmosphere. <Handbook of Hydrology>
+		<span id='F5'>Fig. 5 Cartoonish diagram showing the molecular exchange between liquid water and atmosphere[$^2$](#R2)
+.

 [Fig. 6a&b](#F6) shows that the global evaporation distribution is roughly zonally oriented, with larger evaporation (>181 cm/year) occurring over the subtropical latitudes of the global oceans and smaller evaporation (<89 cm/year) over the equatorial cold tongues and higher latitudes.
 As aforementioned, energy is the dominant controlling factor for evaporation, so this zonal distribution feature is easy to understand.
 It’s also notable that there are some exceptions to this zonal pattern, which all lie in the regions of ocean western boundary in subtropical areas.
 These anomaly high values are related with the heat carried by these strong currents (like the Gulf Stream off the United States, the Kuroshio off Japan, the Agulhas Current off the African coast et al.).
-These currents are called western boundary current by scientists and it’s another wonderful story for their formation.
+These currents are called western boundary current by scientists and it’s another wonderful story for their formation[$^3$](#R3).
 Another exception is the eastern tropical Pacific, where the evaporation rate is lower than other areas at the same latitudes.

 <span id='F6'>![](https://github.com/Shihan150/shihan.github.io/blob/master/figures/evap_annual_seasonal_zonal_1850_1980.png?raw=true)
 		Fig. 6 Geographic and zonal distribution of annual mean evaporation.
+More yellowish colors indicate the larger value and more bluish colors the smaller one.
+This colormap pattern apply for all the following figures.

 Seasonally, it is evident that oceanic evaporation in each hemisphere is intensified considerably during the wintertime.
 Such winter intensification is most pronounced over the regions of the Gulf Stream, the northern Indian ocean and Kuroshio (Fig. 6c&d), where the value of evaporation exceeds 300 cm/year in winter but is less than 135 cm/year in summer.
 The reason is that the surface air in winter for these regions mainly come from the continent, which is very cold and dry.